qvieth/myblog/content/posts/hrm_draft.md

 ## discussion

-- this study examines the correlation of **different types of motivation** defined in SDT and **job-related well-being**

-### 4 interesting findings:

 ---

+### Findings:

+- while examining the correlation of **different types of motivation** defined in SDT and **job-related well-being**, there are 4 interesting findings
   1. workaholism +> extrinsic motivation , workaholism +> identified regulation
   2. work engagement +> intrinsic motivation
   3. work engagement +> extrinsic motivation
   4. burnout -> intrinsic motivation and autonomous extrinsic motivation, burnout +> introjected regulation for physician group only(not the nurse)

 ---